-The public safety annex located at 100 E 10th Street is an aging and deficient building which is currently being utilized by the Police Department for several critical needs.
-The indoor shooting range, defensive tactics training area, training classroom, Special Investigative Task Force Office, storage for the Maintenance Unit, and the Communication Services and Maintenance garage are all housed in the building.
-There are numerous mechanical and cosmetic concerns with the current facility that are not cost effective to fix and the space does not meet the demands of the City's police force.
-After evaluating current and future needs, the City has decided to move forward with new facilities for these functions and is evaluating plans for the old public safety annex site.
+The police annex located at 100 E 10th Street is an aging and deficient building.
+The space does not meet the demands of our police force.
+Understanding this has caused the city to evaluate the building and decide on a plan to remove the building and develop the site into a park.
+The age and condition of the building and the furtherance of the City's plan creates an urgency to demolish the annex and move the Police staff to a facility that meets our needs.
+The police annex building is currently being utilized by the police department for several critical needs.
+The indoor shooting range, defensive tactics training area, training classroom, Special Investigative Task Force Office, storage for the Maintenance Unit, and the Communication Services & Maintenance garage are all housed out of the building.
+There are numerous mechanical and cosmetic concerns with the current facility at 100 E 10th Street that are not cost effective to fix.

-Phase Description Financing Source Priors 2016 Adopted 2017 Adopted 2018 Tentative 2019 Tentative 2020 Tentative Total (not including priors) Const-Plans/Spec's Capital Imp.
-Bonds 0 1,000 0 0 0 0 1,000 Public Safety Bonds 0 0 16,250 0 0 0 16,250 Total Project Cost 0 1,000 16,250 0 0 0 17,250
+Phase Description Financing Source Priors 2016 Adopted 2017 Proposed 2018 Tentative 2019 Tentative 2020 Tentative Total (not including priors) Const-Plans/Spec's Capital Imp.
+Bonds 0 1,000 0 0 0 0 1,000 Public Safety Bonds 0 0 15,000 0 0 0 15,000 Sale of land/bldgs 0 0 750 0 0 0 750 Total Project Cost 0 1,000 15,750 0 0 0 16,750